damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 The correct way of handling that would be to respond with a 301 "Moved permanently" HTTP code, and the browser would remember it for the next request.
-However, that's not a possibility we have here.
+However, that's not a possibility we have here, since we're running on GitLab's servers.

-A small hack you can do is redirect your users with a small JavaScript code:
+A small hack you can do is to redirect your users with a bit of JavaScript code:

 ```javascript
 var host = "YOURDOMAIN.org";